 Where the design community meets.

-UX/Web Designer Joined over 6 years ago
+UX/Web Designer Joined almost 7 years ago

 I'll generally listen to some form of fairly epic sounding metal.
 That means anything like Lacuna Coil or Epica, Insomnium or Enslaved, etc. Sometimes I'll change things up and listen to something else like CHVRCHES or Radiohead or Chelsea Wolfe, but typically if I'm listening to music, it's usually metal.

 And I always listen to a full album.
 I can't do playlists of various songs.
 If I start track 1 of an album, I need to listen to it straight through to the end.

 I largely use music for focus, drowning out the usual office conversations from people in the nearby cubicles, allowing me to zero in on what I'm working on.
 I know a lot of people use instrumental music as lyrics can be distracting, but, personally, lyrics don't distract me most of the time (unless it's a song I really like).

 For work, I've got a Logitech M510 that I carry in my bag with me and plug into my machine at work.
 It was inexpensive but gets the job done nicely.
 I like this mouse a lot.

 For gaming I've got a Logitech G700S and a G600 (for MMOs).
 I almost considered using my G700S for work but wanted something smaller and more easily portable and the M510 hit that for me.

 Pilot Precise V5 or V7 is my pen of choice and has been for years and years.
 Cheap, easy to find at any office store or grocery store or Target or Amazon or wherever and I somehow manage to make them last forever.

 Maybe it's too small?
 I don't know.
 It's also not a backpack but a messenger bag.
 But this is what I use every day.
 I drive to work then have about a half-mile walk from my parking garage to work itself.
 And when I go out of town this comes with me - it's made it easily through three days at PAX last year.